 MFW today has 245 clients with wine storage cages, and we will at most be able to admit 320 clients in the category we call MFW Connoisseur.
 We also offer wine storage facilities at Frihamnen (Stockholm Free Port) and on out-of-town premises.

 Founder-proprietor Johan Magnusson has been living and working with wine for over 30 years now.
 Johan is a sommelier and authorised by the Swedish Chamber of Commerce as a wine and spirits valuer.
 He is also Systembolaget’s official valuer for drinks auctions.

 Johan cut his first professional teeth at Grythyttan and Restauranghögskolan (the School of Hospitality, Culinary Arts and Meal Science).
 Intent on learning to understand wine production, Johan worked hands-on at a number of Bordeaux vineyards.
 To deepen and update his knowledge, he goes on regular tasting tours, mainly in France.

 With the inauguration of Magnusson Fine Wine in March 2008, Johan realised his ambition of filling a gap in Sweden – a wine cellar for people sharing his great passion for wines of high quality.
 With his knowledge and contacts, Johan has been helping his clients to build up their wine collections and increase their value ever since.

-Johan Magnusson, CEO, B.Sc.
+Johan Magnusson, Owner of MFW, B.Sc.
 (Econ.) and sommelier, with many years’ experience of helping private individuals and companies to build wine cellars, in terms of both physical storage and wine selection.

 E-mail , mobile 0709–84 59 99